From Diffen

 Cluster headaches are rare, extremely painful and debilitating headaches that occur in groups or clusters.
 They often appear during seasonal changes.
-They are also described as suicide headaches, a reference to the excruciating pain and resulting desperation that has culminated in actual suicide.
+They are also described as suicide headaches, a reference to the excruciating pain and resulting desperation that has sometimes culminated in actual suicide.

 [edit] Signs and Symptoms :